yawaramin/stubbex/README.md

 body if any.
 You can get it to save and give you a response with complete precision.
 So you can stub any number of different hosts, endpoints, and specific requests.

-## Automation by Default

-Some stub servers require you to configure their proxy strategy, some require a bit more hand-holding to record requests, and some require you to manually feed them the requests and stub responses.
-Stubbex requires no configuration and tries to 'do the right thing': call out to the real endpoints only if it needs to, and replay existing stubs whenever it can.

-If you want to set up stubs manually, you have to place the stub files in the format that Stubbex expects, at the right location, as explained below.

 ## Example